 - Hypervisor software.
 Quality server virtualization can – but doesn’t have to – cost money.
 Some organizations spend an extravagant sum on hypervisor licenses, but you don’t have to.

 - Replication can be too expensive of a prospect for many organizations, but those that have the capability often spend a pretty penny to accomplish this feat.

 - The costs to keep the infrastructure up to date can be astronomical, and annual support fees multiply as you add equipment.

 - If some of the resources currently allocated to managing infrastructure could be re-allocated to other tasks, what else could you accomplish?

 When you start to tally up all of these costs and see what the big picture looks like, a hyperconverged solution that covers and often reduces costs in all of these areas begins to look pretty attractive.
 Moreover, should you select hyperconverged infrastructure as your data center architecture of choice moving forward, understanding your costs moving forward becomes far simpler.

 No one likes undertaking a forklift replacement project where old infrastructure is removed and replaced wholesale by new technology.
 It’s invariably a painful process and causes lots of disruption.
 One of the compelling qualities of hyperconvergence is that it’s incredibly easy to start small, migrate a little bit at a time, and grow as needed until the migration is fully complete.

 As a rule, hyperconverged architecture scales easily and with a high degree of granularity.
-Rather than purchasing for the next three to five years, it’s easy to purchase just enough capacity to get through the next three months of expansion.
+Rather than purchasing for the next three to five years, it’s easy to purchase just enough capacity to get through the next three quarters of growth.